-The mission of the University High School Counseling Department is to provide all students with a comprehensive, developmental guidance and counseling program centered on academic, career and personal/social knowledge, attitudes and skills necessary to become responsible adults in a changing world.
+The mission of the University High School Counseling Department is to provide all students with a comprehensive, developmental counseling program addressing the academic, college and career, and personal, social, emotional development of all students in order to become responsible adults in a changing world.
 Some of the many support services provided are listed below.
 Counselor appointments are scheduled through the counseling office.
 Counselors are available on a walk-in basis for students who are in need of emergency counselor support during the school day.
 Included in the support provided by counselors are:

-- New and continuing student enrollment - High school educational planning and graduation status checks - Personal, social and emotional support - Grade level parent coffee presentations and evening informational sessions - Referrals to school interventions and community resources - Collaboration with students, parents, and teachers - College entrance testing information - Scholarship and financial aid information - College/University letters of recommendation - Career awareness and planning - Advisement of college and university entrance requirements
+- New and continuing student enrollment - High school educational planning and graduation status checks - Personal, social and emotional support - Grade level parent coffee presentations and evening informational sessions - Referrals to school interventions and community resources - Collaboration with students, parents, and teachers - College entrance information - Scholarship and financial aid information - College/University letters of recommendation - Career awareness and planning - Advisement of college and university entrance requirements